 The pit bosses and dealers became my family.
 I felt protected.
 I played behind red velvet ropes that protected me from autograph seekers, thieves, and scam artists.
 They brought food and drinks right to me, at no charge.

-Like many gamblers before her, Knight experienced an epiphany of sorts following a disastrous losing session, one which cost her a five-figure amount in less than 24 hours.
+Like many gamblers before her, Knight experienced an epiphany of sorts following a disastrous losing session, one which cost her $45,000 in less than 24 hours.
 As Knight wrote in her autobiography, she had already suspected that gambling had become a negative influence in her life, even going so far as to call casinos around Las Vegas and request that they refuse any future requests for credit she might make.
 But when the temptation proved to be too much to overcome on her own, and her losses continued to mount, Knight sought counseling to help purge herself of the urge to play:

 I would play, and I would win.
 And you should never win.
 Winning is how they get you.
 Because you think you’ll win everything, and you won’t.
 And I just woke up one day and said this don’t make no sense.
 I had gotten $2,000.
 And within 25, 30 minutes, I had won 60 grand.